phamdung2209/FAP/README.md

 - **Grade Management:**
   - Add, delete, and update Grade information of student.
-  - View the list of students graded by instructors
+  - View the list of students graded by instructors.

 - **Class Management:**
   - More classes, new homeroom teacher.
-  - Add students to class
+  - Add students to class.

 - **Updating:**